pixabuddy/base/README.md

 # base
-This is the base file that is Used for my projects
+This is the base file that I use for my projects